rob-blackbourn/jetblack-js-date/README.md

 ### Custom Timezones

-If the required timezones are known in advance they can be installed as a package.
+If the required timezones are known in advance they can be installed directly.
+The IANA timezone database has been converted to JSON format and bundled into an npm package.
+The following installs the package

 ```bash
 npm install --save @jetblack/tzdata
 ```

 This installs JSON files with the timezone data.
-Depending on the environment plugins you may be able to upload the JSON directly.
+Depending on the environment plugins you may be able to import the JSON directly.

 ```js
 import { CustomTimezone, objectToTimezoneDelta } from '../src'